iashishpatel/Power-BI-Projects/README.md

 Explore the report and customize it to fit your needs.

 - #### Data Sources
-The data used in this report is sourced from [example data source].
+The data used in this report is sourced from different genuine websites.
 Additional data cleaning and transformation may be required to fit your specific use case.

 - #### Contributing
 If you would like to contribute to this project, please fork the repository and create a pull request with your changes.